EthEmbedded/Raspi-Eth-Install/README.md

 1. Download, unzip and copy the [ua-netinst files](https://github.com/debian-pi/raspbian-ua-netinst/releases/tag/v1.0.7) AND ADD ONLY the [Eth(Embedded) installer-config.txt](https://github.com/EthEmbedded/Raspi-Eth-Install/releases/tag/v0.1.0) file to an empty SD card(must first be formatted as FAT32)
 2. Safely remove and install SD card into a powered down Raspberry Pi (1B, 1B+, or 2) with ethernet cable connected between RasPi and an internet enabled DHCP router.
-3. Make sure there is activity with the RasPi's onboard led's(you should see green led's flashing as well as activity on the ethernet port led's)
+3. Power on your Pi...
+Make sure there is activity with the RasPi's onboard led's(you should see green led's flashing as well as activity on the ethernet port led's)

 	- If you see led's flashing you can walk away...go grab a coffee, or spend some time with your family:)
 	- If you do not see led's flashing something may have gone wrong...
 If this is the case, the only way to truly	diagnose what has happened is to connect a Monitor and Keyboard, and reference the [ua-netinst 				github](https://github.com/debian-pi/raspbian-ua-netinst).